RestorationsSOS.com - Fire and Water Damage Restoration

 Mold Inspection

-The first step is to learn the extent of the damage and to detect what allows mold to grow.
+The first step is to learn the extent of the damage is and to detect what allowed mold to grow.
 The most efficient way to determine these factors is by having the property inspected for mold.
 Even if mold is visible, a mold inspection will provide accurate information about the source of mold and will help detecting additional hidden mold infestations.
 Learn more about mold inspections

 Basic Cleaning Techniques

 It is recommended to hire a professional to handle mold cleaning.
 However, if you choose to do it yourself, start with determining what to keep and what to discard.
-Be sure to take protective measures before you start and work in a well ventilated area.
+Be sure to take protective measures before you start and work in a well-ventilated area.

 Wash hard surfaces items such as metal, glass, solid wood, plastic and other nonporous materials with a non-ammonia detergent and hot water.
 For rough surface materials such as concrete, use a stiff brush.